-How to repair your credit report
+How to remove a default from your credit report in 3 steps

 Step 1.
 Order a copy of your credit report